chrabyrd/Automata/docs/README.md

 - Export an `Automata` object with correct type and handling logic
 - Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next
-- Have basic UI start/pause/reset functionality
+- Have basic UI start/reset functionality

-**Day 4**: Create the first level, and the ability for the player to see his or her score.
-Style the frontend, making it polished and professional.
+**Day 4**: Create the first level, and style the frontend, making it polished and professional.
 Goals for the day:

-- Create several levels of increasing difficulty
+- Create a starting level
 - Have a styled `Canvas`, nice looking controls and title
-- Add ability to keep track of score

 ### Bonus features

 I would like to continue to develop this app into a full-fledged game.
 Some anticipated updates are:

-- [ ] Progress to more difficult levels, which can contain complex patterns
 - [ ] Adding unique cell colors, or the ability for cells to change color
 - [ ] Add more levels of increasing difficulty, as well as patterns of increasing complexity
 - [ ] Experiment with different rulesets for potential different modes of gameplay